GoogleChromeLabs/quicklink/README.md

 An optional error handler that will receive any errors from prefetched requests.<br>
 By default, these errors are silently ignored.

+#### options.prefetchChunks
+Type: `Function`<br>
+Default: None

+A function used for prefetching chunks corresponding to route URLs by mapping route URLs back to Webpack chunks.

 ### quicklink.prefetch(urls, isPriority)
 Returns: `Promise`